-- Encourage field studies by amateur naturalists; - Encourage projects that involve volunteer naturalists in field work and/or use information gathered by volunteer Citizen Scientists; - Support projects that disseminate knowledge about Canadian birds; - Support projects that use the public appeal of birds and the enthusiasm of amateur naturalists to engage the public and promote Birds Canada's mission; and - Provide seed funding (for up to three years) to launch long-term projects that are expected to become self-supporting or develop other sources of sustainable funding.
+- Encourage field studies by amateur naturalists; - Encourage projects that involve volunteer naturalists in field work; - Encourage projects that use information gathered by volunteer Citizen Scientists (e.g., Birds Canada's long-term monitoring programs and the North American Breeding Bird Survey) to further bird conservation; - Support projects that disseminate knowledge about Canadian birds; - Support projects that use the public appeal of birds and the enthusiasm of amateur naturalists to engage the public and promote Birds Canada's mission; and - Provide seed funding (for up to three years) to launch long-term projects that are expected to become self-supporting or develop other sources of sustainable funding.
 Atlas-type projects are an exception, and may be funded for their duration.